lsbardel/python-stdnet/docs/source/examples/query.rst

 ====================

-When dealing with large amount of data, a :class:`Query` can be sliced using Python’s array-slicing syntax.
+When dealing with large amount of data, a :class:`Query` can be sliced using Pythonï¿½s array-slicing syntax.
 For example, this returns the first 10 objects::

     >> Instrument.objects.query()[:10]